alliedvision/gst-vmbsrc/README.md

   the stride of the image data in the buffer.
 This explicit stride information is currently not implemented.
 For now it is therefore recommended to use `width` settings that are evenly divisible by 4.

+## Compatibility
+`vimbasrc` is currently officially supported on the following operating systems and architectures:
+- AMD64 (Validated on Ubuntu 20.04, Debian 10, CentOS 8.3)
+- ARM64 (Validated on NVIDIA L4T 32.5.1)
+- ARM32 (Validated on Raspberry Pi OS)
+- WIN64 (Validated on Win10 20H2)
+- WIN32 (Validated on Win10 20H2, 32Bit)

+The following library versions have been validated to work with vimbasrc:
+- Vimba 5.0
+- GStreamer 1.14 (NVIDIA L4T 32.5.1, Debian 10, Raspberry OS)
+- GStreamer 1.16 (Ubuntu 20.04, CentOS 8.3)
+- GStreamer 1.18 (Win10 20H2)